frees-io/frees-rpc-workshop/README.md

   .dependsOn(`data-generator`, services)
 ```

-* Streaming Data Generation: you can copy this code verbatim from this path [./data-generator/src/main/scala/](./data-generator/src/main/scala/) inside the `data-generator` sbt module folder, given this code is out of the scope of this workshop.
+* Streaming Data Generation: you can copy this code verbatim from this path [./data-generator/src/main/scala/](./data-generator/src/main/scala/) inside the `data-generator` sbt module folder, given that this code is out of the scope of this workshop.
 Notice that this should be under the `data-generator` folder.

 * Checkpoint: let's test this streaming data generation before moving onto the next section.
 We create the `AppStreamingService` class inside the `app` sbt module folder([./app/src/main/scala/AppStreamingService.scala](./app/src/main/scala/AppStreamingService.scala)).
 Notice that this should be under the `app` folder.